Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 4. Engagement & Retention

-By analyzing engagement surveys, communication patterns, and workload data, decision intelligence helps HR:
+By analyzing engagement surveys, communication patterns, and workload data, HR can:

 • Detect burnout risks